yangwangx/Awesome_Cpp/README.md

 ## Keyword `virtual`

 * `virtual` member function is to support polymorphism;
   - A `class` stores virtual functions in a virtual function table (`vtbl`), if any
-  - The derived class cannot override non-virtual functions
+  - The derived class should not redefine inherited non-virtual functions
   - The derived class can inherit, override, or introduce virtual functions
   - The derived class must implement the pure virtual functions
   - Explicitly annotate overrides with `override` or `final` (to catch bugs)